View Screen Reader-Friendly Version

 Project Team

 This 2-year research project, funded by the MPS Foundation and adopted by NIHR, is led by Professor Ann Ooms (Kingston University London) as Principal Investigator, and Dr Celayne Heaton-Shrestha (Kingston University London) as Second Principal Investigator.
-Dr Theodora Stroumpouki (University of West London) and Dr Helena De Rezende (Bournemouth University) are Co-Investigators.
+Dr Theodora Stroumpouki (University of West London) and Dr Helena De Rezende (University of Limerick) are Co-Investigators.
 Dr Sarah Spence (Kingston University London) and Dr Chao Wang (Kingston University London) will also contribute to the project.
 Throughout the project, the research team will work in collaboration with an Advisory Group.

 Research Questions